-If you’ve been told you need a tooth extraction in our Galesburg AOS offices, you’re probably wondering what to expect.
+If you’ve been told you need a tooth extraction in our Galesburg AOS office, you’re probably wondering what to expect.
 And we understand why.
 Many of our tooth extraction patients have never had any type of surgical procedure performed, and this oral surgery is their first experience going “under the knife.”
-We know you may be a little nervous, but we’re here to explain the procedure and help you relax.
+Our doctors at AOS know you may be a little nervous, but we’re here to explain the procedure and help you relax.

 When you are first told that you need a tooth extraction, our Galesburg doctors will give you a list of instructions so that you can prepare.
 These include: